maxlanceund/equal-system/papers/information_projection_framework-en.md

 ### Objection Ten: "The time-reversal symmetry test proves your framework is wrong."

 **Response**: Not accurate.
-That test refutes a **stronger proposition that was not part of this paper** — "non-injective projection itself produces the arrow of time."
-The core proposition of this paper — "inverse inference is structurally and statically impossible" — is not refuted.
+That test refutes a **stronger proposition that was not part of the information projection framework** — "non-injective projection itself produces the arrow of time."
+The core proposition of the information projection framework — "inverse inference is structurally and statically impossible" — is not refuted.

 ---

 ## XIV.
 Conclusion

-The core results of this paper are eight:
+The core results of the information projection framework are eight:

 **First, it defines the information loss rate D_f.**